bnd5k/xypn_seo/README.md

 ## Site Evalution

-The app utilizes the Google PageSpeed Insights API to evaluate the overall performance individual advisor's business site.
+The app utilizes the Google PageSpeed Insights API to evaluate the overall performance of each advisor's business site.

-The API gets hit with `"https://www.googleapis.com/pagespeedonline/v1/runPagespeed?url=#{advisor_site_url}/&key=#{ENV['PAGESPEED_KEY']}"` (note the variable params for 'url' and 'key').
-Scores are scraped and persisted to the database.
+The API gets hit with `"https://www.googleapis.com/pagespeedonline/v1/runPagespeed?url=#{url}&key=#{ENV['PAGESPEED_KEY']}&prettyprint=false&strategy=#{strategy}"` (note the variable params for 'url', 'key', and 'strategy').
+Desktop and mobile scores are returned and persisted to the database.

 `$ bundle exec rake advisors:evaluate`